 First thing that came to my mind when I started watching White Album 2 was School Days.
-Both school-setting romance shows portray mature themes despite having adolescents as main characters.
+Both school-setting romance shows portray mature themes despite having teenagers as main characters.
 Love triangles, serious drama and misunderstandings are fundamental part of these shows.
 Also, both series manage to create dark and serious atmospheres very well every once in a while.
-Unexpected plot twists and difficult/unstable characters, though School Days can be way more gruesome.
+Unexpected plot twists and difficult/unstable characters, though School Days contains gruesome stuff you will not see in WA.
 Very similar overall feeling.

 A love triangle forms early on for both and the main character is often in a limbo state of choosing which girl to go along with.
 Drama is heavily present in each anime and both anime push the boundaries of an anime romance most other's are too afraid to even try.